Phillippa Christie MCMA

 By establishing multi-level communication we relax both the horse and rider.
 My holistic approach includes the whole life of the horse – Care, Training and Well-Being.
 Together this can achieve a better understanding and connection with your equine partner.

-Being a student of energy, meditation and mindfulness for over 15 years, Phillippa has experience organising spiritual events, meditation classes, chakra classes and is currently undertaking Reiki attunement.
+Being a student of energy, meditation and mindfulness for over 15 years, Phillippa is open to energy work with both people and animals.